SunKatana/Suffix-Array/README.md

 done
 ```
 (This WOULD be the code to execute our naive search, and technically it works, however it takes an insane long time to run.)

+== naive len=40 N=10000 ==

 KeyboardInterrupt

 Command terminated by signal 2

 Elapsed: 37:03.83
 Max RSS: 440260 KB

-We had values that prove it worked, but running on the server is unfeasable, especially with higher N.
+We had results that prove it worked, but running on the server is unfeasable, especially with higher N.

 ```bash
 N=10000